nikitavoloboev/data/life/lessons-learned.md

 	- Actually think about the problems I have and things I can do with what I have instead of giving up and resorting to other things or exterior help.
 Think first.
 - Share.
 	- Without sharing the things you have made, there's a very slim chance someone will ever see them.
+- Don't overthink things to the point of not doing anything.
+If you can't find a reason why not to do something, it's often much better to just do the thing and see where it takes you.

 ## Code
 - Use switch cases over long ifs.